-‘Making a Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi
+‘Making A Murderer’: Brendan Dassey Not Part Of Steven Avery’s First Alibi

 While Steven Avery claims that he and nephew Brendan Dassey had a bonfire behind his garage the evening of October 31, 2005, it wasn’t the alibi he gave police during the Teresa Halbach missing person’s investigation.

 Within hours of the report that the photographer was missing, Avery was naming alibi witnesses, those able to verify his whereabouts.
 He claims Delores Avery, his mother; sister, Barb Janda; ex-fiancée Jodi Stachowski; nephew, Bobby Dassey; brother, Earl Avery and a man named Robert Fabian saw or spoke to him that night.
-Avery even placesa deer claimed by Bobby Dassey in his initial alibi.
+Avery even places a deer claimed by Bobby Dassey in his initial alibi.
 He told police before his arrest that he watched Bobby skin the animal in Barb’s garage on October 31.
 But, he makes no mention of a key figure in the story that would eventually unfold: Brendan Dassey.

 Some say Avery didn’t name Brendan because he did not see the 16-year-old when he arrived from school at 3:45 p.m.
 That would be explainable had Brendan not told police he saw Halbach taking pictures and talking to Avery when he and his brother Blaine got off the bus.
 And it could be argued that while Brendan saw his uncle talking to the photographer, Avery still didn’t see him.
 But that was never determined because Steven only claimed to have talked to Bobby Dassey that day, not Brendan.
 And he claimed Halbach arrived “between 2 and 2:30,” when Brendan was still at school.